Difegue/TVC-16/content/047-funtography.md

 I'm anxiously excited to release _Funtography: A Gameboy Cameradventure_, an actual \*gulp* _original_ video game.
 ![The SAGE trailer is a pretty cool wallpaper ngl - but you can change it if you want!](./images/funtography/ft2.png)

 ### Check it out at [SAGE 2023](https://sonicfangameshq.com/forums/showcase/funtography-a-gameboy-cameradventure.1861/)! ...
-Or [itch.io](https://difegue.itch.io/funtography-a-gameboy-cameradventure) if that's more your speed.
+Or itch.io if that's more your speed.

+<iframe frameborder="0" src="https://itch.io/embed/2243430" width="552" height="167"><a href="https://difegue.itch.io/funtography-a-gameboy-cameradventure">Funtography: A Gameboy Cameradventure by dfug</a></iframe>

 In this 2h-long <sub>_(1h if ur quick...)_</sub> adventure game, enjoy looking at **100+ Gameboy Camera pictures** as you explore various urban vistas to solve the mystery of a _missing video game prototype_.
 ![No vidcon at tubcon.](./images/funtography/ft_final2.png)